-It’s that time of year when seed catalogs arrive in the mail, the stores fill their gardening spaces with gardening merchandise, and many of us gardeners begin searching through our own seeds and supplies to begin spring planting indoors.
-Does this sound familiar?
+It’s that time of year when seed catalogs arrive in the mail, the stores begin filling their garden spaces with seed starting merchandise.
+If you’re like me many gardeners begin searching through our own seeds and supplies to begin spring planting indoors.

-I have big plans this year, if the weather cooperates so this time around I’ll be doing a little of both, direct seed in the garden and starting seeds indoors for transplanting.
+I have big plans this year, if the weather cooperates so this time around I’ll be doing a little of both, direct seed and starting seeds indoors for transplanting.

 The items listed can be purchased at any garden store, or you can order online at your favorite garden supply store.
-Many of mine came from Home Depot; I seem to be spending a lot of time there lately.
+Many of mine came from Home Depot because I seem to be spending a lot of time there lately.

-Seed Starter Containers – I like the cardboard ones but I also use small recycled plastic pots.
+- I like the cardboard seed starters or I also use recycled plastic pots.

-Cookie sheet for the pots to drain the excess water, this is a no mess system that I love.
+- Get a Cookie sheet for the pots to drain their excess water, this is a no mess system that I love.

 The big question is who do you buy your seeds from?
 Many folks opt to purchase online because for years the retail stores were selling questionable options.
 Where you purchase is really a personal choice and there is no right or wrong answer.
 Do what works best for you!